Luismahou/autoviewed/README.md

 ## Use cases

 Hide auto-generated files you might have in your repository.
-I know, I know, you shouldn't have auto-generated files in a git repository, but you know, sometimes you do.
+I know, I know, you shouldn't have auto-generated files in your git repository, but you know, sometimes you do.
 I'm not here to judge you.

-Your teammates insist in creating jest snapshots for their react components and you just don't want to waste your time reviewing them.
+Your teammates insist in creating jest snapshots for their React components and you just don't want to waste your time reviewing them.

 ## How does it work?